Segenet Kelemu

-Since 2013, Kelemu has been the Director General of the International Centre of Insect Physiology and Ecology, Africa's only institute dedicated to research on insects and other arthropods.
+From November 2013 - December 2023, Segenet was the Director General of the International Centre of Insect Physiology and Ecology, Africa's only institute dedicated to research on insects and other arthropods.
 Previously, she was the Director of Biosciences eastern and central Africa (BecA); Vice President of Programs at the Alliance for a Green Revolution in Africa (AGRA), and Leader of Crop and Agroecosystem Health Management at the International Center for Tropical Agriculture (CIAT).

-Kelemu has received many international accolades including: the L'Oréal-UNESCO Awards for Women in Science in 2014; Fellow, TWAS − The World Academy of Sciences; honorary doctorate by Tel Aviv University, in May 2016; recognition as one of Forbes Africa top 100 most influential African women, in May 2014; mentioned as one of 10 most influential African women in agriculture by the Journal of Gender, Agriculture and Food Security (AgriGender Journal) and election as a Fellow of the African Academy of Sciences.
+Segenet has received many international accolades including: the L'Oréal-UNESCO Awards for Women in Science in 2014; Fellow, TWAS − The World Academy of Sciences; honorary doctorate by Tel Aviv University, in May 2016; recognition as one of Forbes Africa top 100 most influential African women, in May 2014; mentioned as one of 10 most influential African women in agriculture by the Journal of Gender, Agriculture and Food Security (AgriGender Journal) and election as a Fellow of the African Academy of Sciences.
 Her other honours include: CIAT's Outstanding Senior Scientist Award; Friendship Award granted by the People's Republic of China and the TWAS Prize for Agricultural Sciences, by TWAS, The World Academy of Sciences.

 Early life

 Segenet Kelemu was born in the Ethiopian town of Finote Selam.
-In school, Kelemu, though prone to challenging and contradicting teachers, demonstrated self-determination and, above all, academic prowess.
+In school, Segenet, though prone to challenging and contradicting teachers, demonstrated self-determination and, above all, academic prowess.
 She was fortunate to have teachers who recognized and nurtured her potential.

-Like many other children in her village, Kelemu was expected to help out with farming chores.
+Like many other children in her village, Segenet was expected to help out with farming chores.
 Moreover, from an early age, she displayed a strong sense of responsibility, and as a result, her mother assigned her the task of selling farm produce in the market; certain that she would negotiate the best prices and keep the money safe.
 Thus, Kelemu learnt the hard truths about agriculture: its back breaking labour—especially for women, as well challenges to productivity, which placed people in her community in a constant struggle to meet minimum households food needs; but amidst all, the sector's potential.
 As a result, she felt a calling to seek solutions for agricultural constraints.
-Therefore, though an all-round top grade student, Kelemu decided to dedicate herself to science and agriculture.
+Therefore, though an all-round top grade student, Segenet decided to dedicate herself to science and agriculture.